YouTube Works Awards

 How it works

-Submit your best work from 2022 to be reviewed by our panel of industry leaders in two rounds.
+Submit your best work from 2023 to be reviewed by our panel of industry leaders.

 Our judges will select the winners across a number of awards categories and a Grand Prix will be awarded to the submission that best demonstrates brilliant results, storytelling, and effectiveness.